dev117uday/learning-databases/cassandra/cassandra-scylla.md

 #### Node

 A Node is a unit of storage in Scylla.
-It is comprised of the Scylla database server software running on a computer server — a physical machine — and all its subsystems \(CPUs, memory, storage, network interfaces and so on\), or, in a virtualized environment, a subset of a server’s resources assigned to a container.
+It is comprised of the Scylla database server software running on a computer server — a physical machine — and all its subsystems \(CPUs, memory, storage, network interfaces and so on\), or, in a visualized environment, a subset of a server’s resources assigned to a container.

 #### Cluster